Stiebel Eltron Tempra

-If you haven’t already, choose a location for your tankless water heater.
+- Choose a location.
 Consider a location with space for installation, with appropriate ventilation and nearby gas lines for gas tankless heaters.
-Many people prefer to store their tankless water heaters out of the way, which is possible to do in most homes.

-Next, install your shut-off valves at the inlet and outlet water pipes to allow you to switch off the water for maintenance.
+- Install shut-off valves.
+Shut-off valves allow you to switch off the water for maintenance.
 You may also need to install a pressure-relief valve.

-Open your water valves, but don’t switch on your gas or electricity just yet.
-Switch on the faucets in your home and allow water to run through.
-Check that everything looks as it should.
+- Open water valves.
+Don’t switch on your gas or electricity just yet.
+Open the faucets in your home and allow water to run through.

-Take your inline filter out of your tankless water heater and follow the manufacturer’s instructions for cleaning out any debris.
+- Clean filter.
+Remove the inline filter out of the water heater and clean out the debris.
 Then slot it back into place inside the heater.

-Now it’s time to test your system out.
-Turn on the gas or electricity and run your hot faucet.
-If the unit doesn’t seem to be operating properly, consult your user manual.
+- Turn on the gas or electricity and run your hot faucet.
+If you notice a fault, consult your user manual.

 Here’s a step-by-step on how to maintain your tankless water heater: